-Dr Gilder is regularly consulted internationally on human security, peacekeeping, the protection of civilians and related topics.
+Dr Gilder is regularly consulted internationally on human security (including in the CIMIC context), peacekeeping, the protection of civilians and related topics.

-As a leading expert on human security in military operations, he has undertaken consultancy with NATO HQ ARRC and the Royal Navy.
-He is a member of the Research Task Group on Human Security and Military Operations at the NATO Science & Technology Organization and has engaged with a wide variety of NATO and UK defence organisations to provide input on the development of human security doctrine and policy.
+As a leading expert on human security in military operations, he has worked as a Consultant/Contractor at NATO HQ Supreme Allied Commander Transformation and NATO HQ Allied Rapid Reaction Corps, is a member of NATO's Research Task Group on Human Security and Military Operations and has acted as a Subject Matter Expert for Navy Command Headquarters, Royal Navy.
+He has engaged with a wide variety of NATO and UK defence organisations to provide input on the development of human security doctrine and policy.

 He has also been part of a Critical Group on UK Defence invited by the Ministry of Defence to contribute to shaping the next Defence Command Paper, delivered executive education to British Army Legal Services on Operational and International Law, provided expert advice on stabilization to FCDO-funded research services, and given evidence to the Parliamentary Joint Committee on Foreign Affairs on UK involvement in peacekeeping.